Qatar–Tunisia relations

-Qatar – Tunisia relations are the bilateral relations between the State of Qatar and the Republic of Tunisia.
+Qatar–Tunisia relations are the bilateral relations between the State of Qatar and the Republic of Tunisia.
 Qatar is a heavy investor in Tunisia, and ranks second globally in terms of foreign direct investments in Tunisia.
 The two enjoyed close political relations during the Ennahda Movement's assumption of power in Tunisia in 2011.
+Both countries are members of the Arab League, Organisation of Islamic Cooperation, Non-Aligned Movement, Group of 77 and the United Nations.

 Diplomatic representation

-Qatar maintains an embassy in Tunisia's capital city Tunis.
-The Qatari ambassador to Tunisia is Saad bin Nasser Al Humaidi.
+Qatar maintains an embassy in Tunis.

-Tunisia has an embassy in Doha, Qatar.
-The Tunisian ambassador to Qatar is Sami Saidi.
+Tunisia has an embassy in Doha.

-Diplomatic visits
+High level visits

 In June 2017, during the 2017 Qatar diplomatic crisis, Qatar's State Minister for Foreign Affairs, Sultan bin Saad Al Muraikhi, met with Tunisian president Beji Caid Essebsi to discuss international matters of interest.

-Diplomatic cooperation

-Political
+History

 During the reign of Zine El Abidine Ben Ali as President of Tunisia, Qatar's media network Al Jazeera often denounced his actions, and its editorial line embraced the Tunisian Revolution, which led to his ouster in 2011.

 Relations between Qatar and Tunisia improved immensely between 2011 and 2013, when Ennahda Movement-affiliated candidate Hamadi Jebali was declared Prime Minister of Tunisia in the 2011 Tunisian Constituent Assembly elections.
 Cooperation in all fields gradually started picking up traction; for instance, the two governments signed ten bilateral agreements in 2012.

 When Ennahda relinquished power in 2014, Qatar continued supporting Tunisia's government in the form of financial aid and loans.
 Qatar also cast Tunisia in a positive light through two of its most influential news organizations, Al-Araby Al-Jadeed and Al Jazeera.

 Qatar's ambassador to Tunisia paid $2.2 million for Tunisia to host an international investment conference in November 2016.
 Moreover, during the conference, Qatar pledged $1.25 billion in aid to Tunisia in an effort to help improve its economy.

 The Qatar-Tunisia Joint Higher Committee was formed to deliberate over issues of mutual interest.